PatchaIT/TheRenewTTS/README.md

 For each option I'll note if and what changes there are, compared to the original TheNewTTS script settings from Luis Sanchez.

+Note:
+ From version 1.06, I'll no long note in square brackets what changed compared to original TheNewTTS script settings from Luis Sanchez.
+ If you're very curious about that, you'll have to find the readMe of an older version.
+ Sorry, but I found this facilitates readability.

 ### General

 > #### Read ALL chat